 Patients aged 75 and over who request a consultation and have not been seen in the last 12 months will also be subject to extra examinations and inquiries.

-Please make an appointment with our Practice Nurse at least four to six weeks in advance of your holiday to ensure adequate cover.
+Please make an appointment with our Practice Travel Nurse at least four to six weeks in advance of your holiday to ensure adequate cover.
+You will initially have a telephone consultation with this nurse to discuss your requirements and discuss any fees that may be applicable.
+If you choose to go ahead then a further face to face appointment will be booked.

-An influenza vaccination is recommended for patients with diabetes, CHD, asthma, CKD, residents of nursing and residential homes and all patients over 65 years of age.
+An influenza vaccination is recommended for patients with diabetes, CHD, asthma, CKD, residents of nursing and residential homes and all patients over 65 years of age as well as pregnant ladies and certain age groups of children.
 If you are eligible we will contact you with a date.
-If you are unable to attend the surgery, a home visit will be arranged.
+If you are unable to attend the surgery due to being housebound, a home visit may be arranged.

 Contraception advice is provided by all our doctors.
-However, Dr Louise King and Dr Caroline Taylor have specific family planning training.
-Dr King is also trained in coil fitting.
-Contraceptive sub-dermal implant insertions and removals are available from Dr King and Nurse Practitioner Judith Fennelly.
+However, Dr Louise King and the Advanced Nurse Practitioner, Antonia Watson, have specific family planning training.
+Dr King and Antonia Watson are also trained in coil fitting and removal.
+Contraceptive sub-dermal implant insertions and removals are available from Dr King and the Advanced Nurse Practitioner, Antonia Watson

 Antenatal And Postnatal Information